Why Visual Training Technology Should be Part of Your Training Strategy

 Consider, for example, a machine operator who is able to select different areas of an equipment model to access all the relevant parts and procedure documentation.
 Being able to—quite literally—see what information is relevant to each section promotes recall and allows for more efficient operation in the future.
 What about a cardiovascular clinician exploring the inside of a heart through the use of a 3D model?
 The ability to zoom in on particular areas of interest would be an opportunity you couldn’t easily replicate in the physical world.
 With a little abstraction, the benefits of 3D models can extend to almost any industry out there, providing immersive active learning in a budget-friendly way.

-Another effective method to promote immersion is through 360° video, a technique that has taken the world by a storm over the past few years.
+Another effective new training method to promote immersion is through 360° video, a technique that has taken the world by a storm over the past few years.
 These videos, which record footage in all directions simultaneously, allow the viewer to change their viewing direction as if they were actually situated in the middle of the scene.
 The effect is similar to a virtual reality experience, except that no special equipment is needed to dive in.

 One major benefit of this video style is that it gives learners an opportunity to feel a presence within the scenario.
 It adds depth to observational learning, allowing users to learn where to direct their attention and what to expect from the flow of a situation.
 It can even be used to provide in-person training without the instructor needing to be physically present.
 All of these applications add immersive depth and promote learner engagement while remaining highly cost-effective.

 While 3D modeling promotes interactivity and 360° video immerses the learner in the scenario, to realize the benefits of both, we need to take a step further.
 Augmented reality and virtual reality technology are often grouped together, but there are distinct differences between them that provide for unique training experiences.
 Augmented reality overlays information and content over what the user is seeing around them in real time.
 This makes it best for just-in-time learning and for accessing relevant information on the job.